The Institute of Food and

 - Flexibility with working hours; willingness to work irregular

-hours, including evenings, weekends and overnight travel.
+hours, including evenings, weekends, and overnight travel.

 - Ability to comply with the Memorandum of Understanding between

-Osceola County Government and the University of Florida.
+Orange County Government and the University of Florida.

 - A master’s degree.

-- Practical experience in horticultural production.
+- Practical experience in horticultural science and strong

 - Experience utilizing a variety of educational methods including